 Logan is also an Adjunct Fellow of the Trustee Chair in Chinese Business and Economics at the Center for Strategic and International Studies.
 Previously, Logan was head of China research for Medley Global Advisors and a China analyst with Stone & McCarthy Research Associates, both in Beijing.

 Logan holds a Ph.D. from the George Washington University, where his dissertation concerned the political factors shaping the reform of China’s exchange rate regime.
 He graduated with a Master’s degree in Security Studies and a Bachelor’s degree in Foreign Service from Georgetown University.
-He is based in Hong Kong, after living and working in Beijing for fourteen years.
+He is based in Washington, DC, after living and working in Beijing and Hong Kong for over two decades.